Updated: November 18, 2021

-Other types of inactive accounts are not so benign.
-Your account may gather “fans” who were never real people or were created by real users, but for a limited purpose -- to have an extra chance at winning a contest, for example, or for hints at winning an online game.
+Other types of inactive accounts aren't so benign.
+Your account may gather “fans” who were never real people or were created by real users, but for a limited purpose – to have an extra chance at winning a contest, for example, or for hints at winning an online game.
 Perhaps they were purchased to inflate user statistics.

 Social Media Bots